 If the procurement of auxiliary materials such as hand washing pastes or protective creams (left middle diagram) is a task for the storage department, it must be ensured that the products used are explicitly approved.
-Otherwise, it is possible that, for example, silicon-based products could compromise penetrant testing (Ill.
-220.127.116.11-3) or reduce the bond strength of lacquers or coatings.
+Otherwise, it is possible that, for example, silicon-based products could compromise penetrant testing (Fig. "Non specified materials in the finishing process") or reduce the bond strength of lacquers or coatings.

 Illustration 18-7 (Ref.
 18-1): Typical handling and transport damages are shown using the example of a cooled high-pressure turbine blade.

 Blocking of cooling air ducts and bores (“1”): Dust and small particles can enter into unsealed openings and worsen cooling during later operation.
 This will disproportionately shorten part life (Volume 3, Ills.
 12.5-4 and 12.6.2-5).
-If the particles have an aggressive effect during operation, they can cause hot gas corrosion and dangerously damage the part (Ill.
-18.104.22.168-13).
+If the particles have an aggressive effect during operation, they can cause hot gas corrosion and dangerously damage the part (Fig. "Operation behaviour of parts by surface fouling").

 Spalling of brittle coatings (“2” and “3”): This concerns thermal spray coatings such as thermal barriers and labyrinth armoring.
 If these are nicked, they can break off or out.
 This will limit their function.
 Locally ineffective thermal barriers lead to increases in part temperature and a reduction of part life (see “1”).
 Spalled armor on labyrinth tips worsens the rubbing process, thereby promoting cracking and/or material buildup with overheating.
 This increases the risk of catastrophic failure in case of rubbing (Volume 2, Ill.
 7.2.2.-4).